BentBr/rusty_dev_tool/README.md

 - `docs`: for documentation changes
 - `test`: for adding and enhancing tests

 Furthermore, please make sure to add a proper description to your commit message.
 PRs must successfully past tests + clippy checks.
-Make sure to cover your accordingly.
+Make sure to cover your changes accordingly with tests.

+See the Makefile for some helper commands. \
+`make <help>` for details (you have to have make installed)

 ## Official todos on the roadmap (the next ones)
 - ~~Adding basic commands: start, stop, shell~~ ✅